Let’s Connect

 Search needed to support real usage, not perfect inputs.
 Staff often searched with partial information or mistakes, but the system required exact matches.
 We redesigned search to be more flexible, reliable, and aligned with real workflows.

-New search experience
+improved search experience

 Cross center search and re-admission made possible